automagica/automagica/README.md

 pip install git+https://github.com/OakwoodAI/automagica
 ```
 ## Running the Robot
+1. Get your Automagica Robot ID from https://automagica.be
-In command line or terminal run following command:
+2. In command line or terminal run following command.
+Replace `<robot_id>` with your Robot ID.
 ```
-automagica
+automagica <robot_id>
 ```
-### First run configuration
-The configuration wizard will ask for your Automagica Robot ID.
-Please visit https://automagica.be to register your robot and receive your Automagica Robot ID.
+If you do not provide a Robot ID, the application will ask for it.

 ## Credits
 Under the hood, Automagica is built on some of the greatest open source libraries.
 Within Automagica, the following libraries are currently included: